cl-hackman/market/README.md

 ## market: purchase and sale of items

-currently working on deploying it for free: heroku, pythonanywhere, aws elastic beanstalk, etc. aren't helping.
+currently working on deploying it: heroku, pythonanywhere, aws elastic beanstalk, etc. aren't helping.